 Fortunately, by then, the business was doing well and growing very well.
 So I didn’t need the hedge dollars anymore, but by just sheer financial dollars, hedging again in 2009 and having the market go up was by far the worst economic loss I’ve ever had in sheer dollar terms.

-Brad: All right, Micheal, question number five the advice you would give your younger self.
+Brad: All right, Michael, question number five the advice you would give your younger self.

 Frankly, not a lot different from what I actually did.
 Part of it may just be my attitude for life.
 Everything’s a lesson, everything’s something you learn.
 There are certainly things I have done that I do not want to do again.
 A good friend of mine calls them afgoes, another fricking growth opportunity, that come along and hit us from time to time.